conormckenzie/reasoning-engine/ReasoningEngine/Utils/AI Template.md

 - An IndexManager is used to keep track of all nodes, their versions, and associated metadata.
 - The project includes a CommandProcessor for handling user commands and a ConsoleMenu for user interactions with the graph.
 - Debug utilities (DebugWriter and DebugOptions) are implemented for easier debugging and development.
-- The project follows a specific file and directory structure for storing node and edge data.
+- The project follows a specific file and directory structure for storing node and edge data, including hierarchical indexing for edges.

 ## Project Structure:
 - Core: Contains fundamental classes like NodeBase, EdgeBase, and their versioned implementations.